 Knee arthroscopy is a popular surgical procedure designed to provide patients with a quicker recovery time and less pain compared to traditional open surgery.
 This minimally invasive technique allows orthopedic surgeons to view the inside of the injured knee joint, diagnose the injury and perform the repair.
 Arthroscopic knee surgery uses an arthroscope (a tiny camera) and special, thin surgical instruments to examine, diagnose and repair the knee and surrounding structures.
-Dr. Matthew Provencher, orthopedic knee surgeon and sports medicine specialist in the greater Vail, Aspen and Denver, Colorado area, is able to treat a variety of knee injuries and conditions in a minimally invasive, arthroscopic approach.
+Dr. Matthew Provencher, orthopedic knee surgeon in the Vail, Aspen and Denver, Colorado area, is able to treat a variety of knee injuries and conditions in a minimally invasive, arthroscopic approach.

 Arthroscopic knee surgery is performed by Dr. Provencher to treat a wide number of knee injuries and conditions, such as: